 Let’s keep Scotland safe for the people we love

 MSP Liam McArthur (Scottish Liberal Democrat, Orkney) has lodged proposals for an Assisted Dying Scotland Members Bill.
-The Bill was introduced on 27th March 2024.
+The Stage One debate and vote is expected to take place on 22 May.

 No one wants people to suffer at the end of life.